MichaelPatrickEllard/SimpleAnimations/README.md

 -----

+Possible Future Improvements

+-   The star graphic which is used on many screens has a problem where the visible center of the star is not the actual center of the graphic.
+This means that when the star spins, it appears a bit wibbly-wobbly as the visible center moves around the actual center of the graphic.
+The transparent area around the visible graphic should be adjusted so that the visible center and the actual center are the same.
+-   The same star png is used on all screens.
+It is larger than it needs to be and is currently being scaled for presentation on the screens.
+The project might be more efficient if graphics scaled appropriately for the screens were used.
+This would involve separate graphics for the StarViewController screen and the ProblemAnimations screen.
+-   Currently all views on all screens opt-in to AutoLayout.
+It is worth testing if this affects the performance when moving views via code.
+-   Currently the screens are set up to run on an iPad in landscape mode.
+The project could be upgraded to run on an iPad running in portrait mode or on an iPhone.
+-   I plan to add a screen to demonstrate the use of CADisplayLink

 Version 2.1 Updates (Work-in-Progress)

 -   The spin button on the StarViewController screen was upgraded so that if the spin button is pressed when the star is already spinning, the button press is ignored.